 \begin{assumption} $K_{0,n}=o(\sqrt{n})$. \end{assumption}

-\begin{remark} In Assumption~\ref{ass1}, $\delta_n$ is dependent on $n$.
-Specifically, we allow the root kernel to become more diffuse but remain bounded away from zero, as $n$ increases.
-In fact, the root probability kernel $r(\cdot)$ can be a flat density with $r(y_i) \equiv \delta_n \equiv 1$. \end{remark}
+\begin{remark} In Assumption~\ref{ass1}, $\delta_n$ depends on $n$.
+Specifically, we allow the root kernel to become more diffuse while remaining bounded away from zero as $n$ increases.
+In particular, the root kernel may be taken as the flat density $r(\cdot)\equiv\delta_n\equiv 1$. \end{remark}

-\begin{remark} Assumption~\ref{ass2} imposes the growth condition on the true number of clusters $K_{0,n}$.
-However, this constraint is not imposed in the BSF model specification, which does not incorporate any prior knowledge about $K_{0,n}$. \end{remark}
+\begin{remark} Assumption~\ref{ass2} imposes a growth condition on the true number of clusters $K_{0,n}$.
+This constraint is not imposed in the BSF model specification, which does not incorporate any prior knowledge about $K_{0,n}$. \end{remark}